CharlesRh/secular-buddhism/eightfold-path/4-right-action/03-social-justice.md

 - Working for economic systems that serve human needs rather than pure profit
 - Creating alternatives to exploitative economic arrangements

+**LGBTQ+ Rights**

+- Supporting the right of all people to live authentically according to their gender identity
+- Defending transgender people's access to healthcare, safe spaces, and legal recognition
+- Challenging discriminatory policies that target LGBTQ+ communities
+- Creating spiritual communities that welcome and affirm LGBTQ+ practitioners
+- Recognizing how recent policy shifts have created particular vulnerability for transgender people

 **Racial Justice and Decolonization**
 - Dismantling systems of racial hierarchy
 - Supporting indigenous sovereignty and rights